VEuPathDB/packer-ebrc/centos-7/README.md

 shell environment variable (defaults to `routine update` if not set), then build.

-    CHANGELOG="brief notes about any signficant changes"
-    packer build x86_64-virtualbox-web.json
+    export CHANGELOG="brief notes about any signficant changes" packer build x86_64-virtualbox-web.json

 For testing, pass the `webdev_postprocessor_dryrun` variable with